almperr/RobotArm/README.md

 # RobotArm
 This repository contains code for the Android app and Arduino used to control the robot arm.
+This was a lab project for Advanced Object-Oriented Programming.

+## Hardware setup
+The

 ## Files
 - AndroidApp